Parametric evolution, addition of boundstates and generalised Lax hierarchies: Introduction

 where the operator $B_m$ satisfies the commutator relation

-then the eigenvalues $E_k$ of $H$ are time independent and the eigenstates remain normalised, but the normalisation constants of the boundstates and the reflection and tranmission coefficients acquire a time dependence.
+then the eigenvalues $E_k$ of $H$ are time independent and the eigenstates remain normalized, but the normalization constants of the bound states and the reflection and transmission coefficients acquire a time dependence.
 For the case $m=1$, which leads to the third order KdV, the explicit form of $B_1$ is given by

 If the potential evolves in $t_1$ according to eq.
 (1) and the eigenstates evolve in $t_1$ according to eqs.
 (5) and (7) then the eigenvalues $[E_k=-\gamma_k^2]$ in eq.
-(4) are independent of $t_1$, but the normalisation constants $[C_k]$ which determine the behaviour of $[\psi_k]$ as $x\to\pm\infty$ and the reflection coefficient $R$ for positive energies $E=k^2$ depend on $t_1$ as given by (Scott {\it et al} 1973)
+(4) are independent of $t_1$, but the normalization constants $[C_k]$ which determine the behaviour of $[\psi_k]$ as $x\to\pm\infty$ and the reflection coefficient $R$ for positive energies $E=k^2$ depend on $t_1$ as given by (Scott {\it et al} 1973)

 Similar results hold for other members of the Lax hierarchy with appropriate energy dependent changes to $C_k(\gamma_k,t_m)$ and $R(k,t_m)$.